Specifications

 Findings

-Findings showed users needed clear feedback, simple control, stable connection, and settings that fit fast, physical tasks.
+Users needed clear feedback, simple control, stable connection, and settings suited for fast, physical tasks.
 Runtime accuracy, heat clarity, and presets surfaced as core needs.
 Testing confirmed that users moved between work and personal use, pushing the system toward lifestyle patterns, not tool patterns.
 These insights shaped principles that reduced friction, improved flow, and supported real conditions.

 Users face cold, tight movement, and gear wear in harsh settings.
-They treat workwear as a tool that must stay durable, supportive, and steady through long hours and constant motion.
+They treat workwear as a tool.
+It must stay durable, supportive, and steady through long hours and constant motion.

 Users focus on heat, comfort, runtime, and durability when choosing gear.
-Their tasks shift through varied conditions, so they rely on products that stay clear, fast, and consistent.
+Their tasks shift through varied conditions.
+They rely on products that stay clear, fast, and consistent.

 Competitive landscape

-Ralph Lauren’s connected garment app blends style and performance, tracking heart rate, motion and training intensity.
-Users get guided workouts, clean dashboards and adaptive insights that extend the brand’s premium, athletic lifestyle.
+Ralph Lauren's connected garment app blends style and performance.
+It tracks heart rate, motion, and training intensity.
+Users get guided workouts, clean dashboards, and adaptive insights that extend the brand's athletic lifestyle.

-ReSound’s hearing-aid app delivers clear control of volume, sound environments and custom profiles.
-Users value quick adjustments, battery visibility and remote care, creating a supportive, easy system for everyday hearing needs.
+ReSound's hearing-aid app delivers clear control of volume, sound environments, and custom profiles.
+Users value quick adjustments, battery visibility, and remote care.
+The result is a supportive, easy system for everyday hearing needs.

 Mapping the experience